nicholsons/comp0034_week6/exercises/4_blueprints.md

 Stop and restart the app and then navigate to: http://127.0.0.1:5000/community/

 You should see a page displaying `This is the community section of the web app`.

+## Repeat the steps to create a blueprint for the main site
+Create a blueprint for the main site and move the current index route out of app.py and into this.